megatyx/PayPay_Demo/README.md

 }
 ```
 You can add many endpoints this way or even add substructs to better organize these functions.
+Another good example of this is the Constants struct

 ### Value vs Reference --- structs everywhere